algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 blas 0.27489790320396423 25.747333528217077
 -->

 In this case study, we will design and implement several algorithms for matrix multiplication.

-We start with the naive "for-for-for" algorithm and incrementally improve it, eventually developing an implementation that is 50 times faster and matches the performance of BLAS libraries while being under 40 lines of C.
+We start with the naive "for-for-for" algorithm and incrementally improve it, eventually arriving at a version that is 50 times faster and matches the performance of BLAS libraries while being under 40 lines of C.

-We compile our implementations with GCC 13 and run them on Zen 2 clocked at 2GHz.
+All implementations are compiled with GCC 13 and run on a [Zen 2](https://en.wikichip.org/wiki/amd/microarchitectures/zen_2) CPU clocked at 2GHz.

 ## Baseline

-The result of multiplying an $l \times n$ matrix $A$ by an $n \times m$ matrix $B$ is an $l \times m$ matrix $C$ calculated as:
+The result of multiplying an $l \times n$ matrix $A$ by an $n \times m$ matrix $B$ is defined as an $l \times m$ matrix $C$ calculated as

 $$
 C_{ij} = \sum_{k=1}^{n} A_{ik} \cdot B_{kj}